 The composition of the waste propellant mixtures generated and sent to the Open Burning Grounds varies due to changes in the production schedule.
 Offspecification propellants and propellant intermediates, dinitrotoluene (including production intermediates), load, assemble and pack waste, specialty product waste, and other miscellaneous wastes, as presented in Table 1, are the categories of wastes which may be stored or treated.
 Table 1 provides 20 Groups of wastes.
 Wastes that are treated fit into one of these Groups.
 Wastes from all groups except Groups 2, 3, 5, and 6 may be treated by open burning when:

 - i.
 Material cannot be safely put through the grinder.
-Such material may be contaminated with tramp metal objects, rocks, and similar debris that will damage the grinder. - ii.
+Such material may be contaminated with tramp metal objects, rocks, and similar debris that will damage the grinder.
+Such items include, but are not limited to, press heels and rocket grains that are too long or large to fit into the grinder. - ii.
 The material cannot be safely treated at the incinerator.
 Certain propellants, intermediate products, and essential materials cannot be ground or mixed with water due to their reactive nature, geometry, or specific hazard.
 If the waste is not in slurry form it is not safe to treat in the incinerator.

-iii.
-The incinerators are down for maintenance or are inoperable because of mechanical failure and the reactive waste accumulation areas are not capable of handling any additional material in accordance with Army and Alliant policy on building capacity.
+Such items include, but are not limited to, primers, flashtubes, and projectiles from Group 15 that have been tested and proven not to detonate when burned but contain metal that render them not suitable for treatment in the incinerator, as well as, waste generated from floor cleaning, spills, and production pit cleanups (excluding listed wastes) in operating areas that contain foreign object debris (FOD) and ample energetic material such that the wastes are reactive. - iii.
+The incinerators are down for maintenance or are inoperable because of mechanical failure and the reactive waste accumulation areas are not capable of handling any additional material in accordance with the Permittee(s) policy on building capacity.